odan/slim4-skeleton/docs/architecture.md

 your template engine (e.g. Twig) acts  an "HTML Responder".
 So you don't need a special responder class for each action.

-A responder is useful if you have repetitive actions tasks, such as creating an HTTP redirect or creating a JSON response.
+A responder is useful if you have repetitive action tasks, such as creating an HTTP redirect or creating a JSON response.
 For such a use case a special responder would make sense for me.